Criteria and process for becoming an "official" Transition Initiative

 Here's how to go about becoming "official":

-- Have a careful read of the Transition initiatives primer
+- Have a careful read of the Support Page and 'What is a Transition Initiative?'

-- If you have not already, Register and confirm your registration via email
+- If you have not already, Register as an individual and confirm your registration via email

 - Add your initiative to the initiatives directory.
 Please make sure your profile title doesn't have "transition" as the first word, otherwise people will have a much harder job finding it on this system.
 You will be automatically classified as 'mulling it over'.
 You will not have a number yet as they are for official initiatives only.

-- Make sure your core team have registered themselves on the system and add details about themselves with a short biography - it's been incredibly useful to understand what kind of people make a successful initiative.
+- Make sure some of your core team have registered themselves on the system and add details about themselves with a short biography - it's been incredibly useful to understand what kind of people make a successful initiative.
 At least four please.
-Ask them to let you know their usernames so that you can add them to the initiative profile.
+They can associate themselves to your initiative profile.

-- Relate your core team to your initiative profile.
-You do this by adding their usernames in the initiative admin section.
+- Add each member of your core team to your initiative profile.
+You do this by adding their usernames in the "Core Team" section.
 (Sounds technical but is truly a piece of cake).

-- Make sure that you have added a good amount of information on your initiative profile.
-Things that need to be completed are:
+- Make sure that you have added the relevant information to your initiative profile:

 - initiative name